dardevelin/getmake/README.md

 .bash_aliases in this repository

-your template code should live in a your home directory /Templates/code later versions will allow automatic install and configuraton for now if you want changes you need to manually edit the .sh files
+your template code should live in a your home directory /Templates/code later versions will allow automatic install and configure everything for you, however for now if you want changes you need to manually by editing the .sh files

 make a directory in home directory:
  - mkdir .getmake